What to Do If You're Hit By a Car

 Pedestrian accidents involving cars or other vehicles can be a traumatic, painful experience.
 If you or a loved one was hit by a car while crossing the street or walking alongside a road, you know just how confusing and chaotic pedestrian accidents can be in Texas.

 That's why we want to help.
-The Law Office of John R. Solis in Laredo has years of experience handling some of the most complicated pedestrian accident claims in Texas.
+John R. Solis, Attorney at Law in Laredo has years of experience handling some of the most complicated pedestrian accident claims in Texas.
 We know what questions to ask and what information to look for.
 That's why we have such a strong track record of success.

 If you're not sure what to do after your pedestrian accident, here's some helpful advice from an experienced pedestrian accident lawyer you can trust.